Josh-TX/regionstats/api/readme.md

 # API Docs

 All the API requests must have a POST request type.
-All paremeters must be properties of a JSON
+All parameters must be properties of a JSON

 ### Available APIs
 * [Region](#apiregion)